SPARC-X/SPARC-X-API/README.md

 conda install -c conda-forge sparc-x conda activate sparc-env   # Re-activate to have the env variables effective
 ```

-*Note: Packaging of SPARC-X-API on conda-forge is in progress.*

 ### 2. Manual installation from source with `pip`